Return to Registration/Membership Menu Return to Conference System Main Menu Return to Administrative Menu

 ~ How to Export data from a website report and IMPORT it into an Excel Spreadsheet ~

-♦ If it’s a short report, we recommend that you COPY the report data and PASTE it into an open, blank Excel spreadsheet or a WORD document (your choice).
+♦ If it’s a short report, we recommend that you COPY the report data and PASTE it into an open, blank Excel spreadsheet or WORD document (your choice).
 Open the blank Excel spreadsheet or WORD document before doing the COPY.
 Copy the column headers and data only, not any page headers or footers.

-♦ You can also import it into Excel using Excel’s “Web Import” feature.
+♦ You can also import it into Excel using Excel’s “Web Import” feature explained below:

 ♦ Here’s how Excel’s “Web Import” feature can IMPORT data from a web page.
 Ignore any error message dialog boxes – in them, just say “Yes” to continue: